normal-computing/posteriors/docs/examples/ekf_premier_league.md

 ## Extended Kalman time!
-Now we'll run an extended Kalman filter to infer the skills of the teams, sequentially over the matches.
+Now we'll run an extended Kalman filter to infer the skills of the teams sequentially over the matches.

 Because the matches are not equally spaced in time, we'll use a `transition_sd`